burncycl/temperx-python3-influxdb/README.md

 ## Problem

-Ran into issues getting newer versions of TEMPerX device (413d:2107) to work in Python3 on Raspberrypi.
+Ran into issues getting newer versions of TEMPerX device (413d:2107) to work in Python3 on Raspberry Pi.

 Tried using:
 - PyUSB - complicated and sometimes worked sometimes didn't